cloudfoundry/go-cfclient/README.md

 ## Overview

-`cfclient` is a package to assist you in writing apps that need to interact with [Cloud Foundry](http://cloudfoundry.org).
+`go-cfclient` is a package to assist you in writing apps that need to interact the [Cloud Foundry](http://cloudfoundry.org) Cloud Controller [v3 API](https://v3-apidocs.cloudfoundry.org).
+The v2 API is no longer supported, however if you still need to use the older API you may use the v2 branch.
-It provides functions and structures to retrieve and update

 ## Usage
+It's recommended you use the latest tagged version of the library and upgrade to newer version at your convenience.
+This library now follows semantic versioning of releases.
 ```
-go get github.com/cloudfoundry-community/go-cfclient
+go get github.com/cloudfoundry-community/go-cfclient@v1.0.0
 ```

-NOTE: Currently this project is not versioning its releases and so breaking changes might be introduced.
-Whilst hopefully notifications of breaking changes are made via commit messages, ideally your project will use a local vendoring system to lock in a version of `go-cfclient` that is known to work for you.
-This will allow you to control the timing and maintenance of upgrades to newer versions of this library.

 Some example code: